Mintplex-Labs/anything-llm/cloud-deployments/render/DEPLOY_ON_RENDER.md

 **BEFORE DEPLOYING**
 Ensure you have create a `Disk` and have it set to at least 1GB.
 The mount location **must be** `/storage`.
 You can increase storage at any time but you cannot decrease it.

 Launch!
-You service should boot with 5-10 minutes and be fully available and all changes and data will persist from restart to restart!
+Your service should boot with 5-10 minutes and be fully available and all changes and data will persist from restart to restart!